thekevinscott/Diagraph/packages/python/README.md

 - **Bring Your Own Code:** Use any LLM or set of tools you want.
 Diagraph operates on top of plain Python functions.
 - **Visualize The System:** Get a straightforward view of your graph with a built-in Jupyter visualization tool.
 - **Concurrency:** Interactions that can be run in parallel, _should_ be run in parallel.
 Get this behavior for free.
-- **Result coercion:** (_coming soon_) LLMs don't always respond how you need.
+- **Result coercion:** (_under development_) LLMs don't always respond how you need.
 Automatically coerce the results you need from the LLM's response.

 ## Requirements